Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Introduction

 The organization of the article is as follows.
 Section \ref{s2} is dedicated to the existence and uniqueness of solution to abstract multidimensional non-local quasilinear parabolic PDEs of form \rf{PDE}.
-We consider both the Cauchy problem and the initial-boundary value problem.
+We consider both the Cauchy problem and the initial--boundary value problem.
 In Section \ref{s3}, we show that by means of formulas \rf{coeff}, the PIDE associated to FBSDE \rf{eqFBSDE} is included into the class of non-local PDEs considered in Section \ref{s2}.
-Then, by means of the existence and uniqueness result for PIDEs, we obtain the existence and uniqueness theorem for FBSDEs with jumps and provide the formulas connecting the solution to an FBSDE with the solution to the associated PIDE.
+Finally, in the same section we obtain the existence and uniqueness theorem for FBSDEs with jumps and provide the formulas connecting the solution to an FBSDE with the solution to the associated PIDE.